etiennestuder/gradle-jooq-plugin/README.md

 jOOQ task as having all its inputs declared by setting the `allInputsDeclared` task property to `true`.
 The jOOQ task will then participate in Gradle's incremental build feature.
 The `allInputsDeclared` task property is `false` by default.

+See [here](example/configure_incremental_build_and_build_caching_participation) for a complete example on how to enable participation in incremental build and build caching.

 ### Gradle Groovy DSL

 ```groovy